Visualization of defect-induced interband proximity effect at the nanoscale: Results

 \subsection{Influence of scattering on the two order parameters}

 To understand our experimental tunneling spectra of the two-band superconductor Pb(111), we performed simulations of the density of states of an impurity-coupled two-band superconductor, following Ref. \cite{Sung-Wong1967}.
 McMillan developed a model for superconductor-normal-metal sandwiches describing the proximity effect in the normal metal by scattering between the superconductor and normal metal bands \cite{McMillan1968}.
-Sung and Wong developed a model (S\&W model) describing a mutual proximity effect in a two-band superconductor induced by inter-band scattering at non-magnetic impurities \cite{Sung-Wong1967} which also includes intra-band scattering.
+Sung and Wong developed a model (S\&W model) describing a mutual proximity effect in a two-band superconductor induced by interband scattering at non-magnetic impurities \cite{Sung-Wong1967} which also includes intraband scattering.
 Both models result in coupled equations of the two order parameters.
 Finally, Schopohl and Scharnberg used the S\&W model in a particular form to model the DOS of two-band superconductors \cite{Schopohl-Scarnberg1977}.
 This model was shown to describe the tunneling spectra for MgB$_2$ \cite{Schmidt2002Evidence, Iavarone2002Two-band, Ekino2003Tunneling, Schmidt2003Break-junction, Silva2015Tunneling}, NbSe$_2$ \cite{Noat2010signatures, noat_quasiparticle_2015, Senkpiel2019Robustness}, Ba$_8$Si$_{46}$ \cite{Noat2010TwoEnergyGaps}, and RuB$_2$ \cite{Datta2020Spectroscopic}.
-It incorporates coupling between individual bands by allowing elastic inter-band scattering events with rates $\Gamma_{ij}$.
+It incorporates coupling between individual bands by allowing elastic interband scattering events with rates $\Gamma_{ij}$.
 This leads to a mutual proximity effect in $k$-space that couples the two condensates.
 As a consequence, the individual gap functions $\Delta_{1}$ and $\Delta_2$ become complex and energy-dependent.
-For generality, here we opt for the more general Sung and Wong model- also accounting for intra-band scattering with rates $\Gamma_i$, as given in the Method section (see Supplementary Material Note VI for validity of the S\&W model and Supplementary Material Note VII for influence of intra-band couplings).
+For generality, here we opt for the more general Sung and Wong model- also accounting for intraband scattering with rates $\Gamma_i$, as given in the Method section (see Appendices C for influence of intraband couplings and Supplemental Material Note IV for validity of the S\&W model).